Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Kill Object Automatically

 - Objects can be destroyed automatically if *any* of these conditions is met.
-If `ContentIfAnyMatch` set to false, it'll check if *all* conditions are met instead:
+If `OnAnyCondition` set to false, it'll check if *all* conditions are met instead:
   - `OnAmmoDepletion`: The object will die if the remaining ammo reaches 0.
   - `AfterDelay`: The object will die if the countdown (in frames) reaches 0.
   - `MoneyExceed` / `MoneyBelow`: The object will die if its owner house has credits greater / smaller than (or equal to) set value.
   - `LowPower` / `FullPower`: The object will die if its owner house is in low / full power.
-  - `PassengerExceed` / `PassengerBelow`: The object will die if its current passenger amount is greater / smaller than (or equal to) set value.
+  - `PassengersExceed` / `PassengersBelow`: The object will die if its current passenger amount is greater / smaller than (or equal to) set value.
   - `TechnosExist` / `TechnosDontExist`: The object will die if TechnoTypes exist or do not exist, respectively.
     - `Technos(Dont)Exist.Any` controls whether or not a single listed TechnoType is enough to satisfy the requirement or if all are required.
     - `Technos(Dont)Exist.AllowLimboed` controls whether or not limboed TechnoTypes (f.ex those in transports) are counted.